- Search The Registry

 *The first edition of the West Indian Gazette (WIG) newspaper was published on this date in 1958.

 It was founded in Brixton, London, England, by Trinidadian communist & Black nationalist activist Claudia Jones.
 The title as displayed on its masthead was subsequently expanded to West Indian Gazette and Afro-Asian Caribbean News.
-Started as a monthly, it quickly gained a circulation of 15,000.
-The offices of the newspaper were located in the center of the then developing Caribbean community in London, at 250 Brixton Road, above a record shop.
+Starting as a monthly, it quickly gained a circulation of 15,000.
+The newspaper's offices were in the center of the then-developing Caribbean community in London, at 250 Brixton Road, above a record shop.